DudeYarvie/JARViE_Home_Automation_Modem/README.md

 ![JARViE_PLM_Shield](https://github.com/DudeYarvie/JARViE_Home_Automation_Modem/raw/master/Reference%20Docs/Pics/PLM_Shield_r2_Annotate.png)

 ### **PLM Shahara (Put a PLM inside your home outlet)**
-PLM will have an onboard ATmega328p MCU for programming and a +5V AC/DC converter to power digital circuitry.
-Design is in development.
-Assembly of first protoype CCA is 75% complete 26-NOV-2020.
+PLM Shahara is a standalone miniature PLM development board measuring 2" x 2"; perfect for embedding into DIY or prototype designs.
+It houses an onboard ATmega328p MCU for custom firmware development to create your custom smart home platform and or powerline smart home network.
+An onboard +5V AC/DC converter powers digital circuitry directly from the 120 or 240VAC input wires that the module(s) communicate over.
+90% of the design has been verified as of 01-DEC-2020.
+Product will launch just in time for Christmas!!!

 ![JARViE_PLM_Shahara](https://raw.githubusercontent.com/DudeYarvie/JARViE_Home_Automation_Modem/master/Reference%20Docs/Pics/PLM_Shahara_Board_Rendering.PNG)